nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * Weight has units in kilograms.
 * Calories has units in kilocalories.

-### 3.1 Set user profile
+### Set user profile
 Creates a new profile

 Format: `set-profile NAME AGE GENDER HEIGHT WEIGHT WEIGHTGOAL`

-* If profile doesn't exist, the command will generate a new `Profile` object.
+* If profile doesn't exist, the command will generate a new profile.
-* If profile already exist, the command will automatically update profile info.
+* If profile already exist, the command will overwrite the current profile and generate a new profile.

 Example of usage: